Amid drought, California's Brown wants big fines for wasting water

-SAN FRANCISCO (Reuters) - Governor Jerry Brown proposed legislation on Tuesday that would impose steep fines for wasting water in drought-parched California.
+SAN FRANCISCO, April 28 (Reuters) - Governor Jerry Brown proposed legislation on Tuesday that would impose steep fines for wasting water in drought-parched California.

 In a meeting with California mayors, Brown said the legislation would allow wholesale and retail water agencies, along with city and county governments, to issue fines of up to $10,000 per violation.
 Currently, there is a $500 per day maximum, established in drought legislation last year.